Community Action Agency

 The Emergency Food Assistance Program (TEFAP)

-Residents of Ottawa County who meet income guidelines are eligible for this program.
+Households in Ottawa County who meet one of the following guidelines are eligible for this program:

 For more information call 616-393-5606.